FarFromLittle/Questline/ReadMe.md

 end
 ```

 A typical questline is managed by a global callback function.

 Local callbacks can be defined on individual questlines, but you may need to make a call to the global one as well.

+The global callback will not run when a local one has been assigned.
+This makes it necessary to do it manually.

 ``` lua
 function myQuest:OnComplete(player)